 When a gNB/UE intends to transmit a transmission(s) that starts at the same time on a set of channels C, the gNB/UE performs the channel access procedures described in Clause 4.4.1 on each channel ci∈C independently.
 When the channel access procedures in Clause 4.4.1 are applied on any channel ci∈C, the corresponding counter N in step 1 shall be initialized independently and the corresponding sensing on the channel ci shall be performed after the end of any previous transmission(s) by the gNB/UE occupying any channel cj∈C.

 When a gNB/UE intends to transmit a transmission(s) that starts at the same time across multiple transmission beams, if the gNB/UE performs sensing on the corresponding sensing beam(s) independently, the gNB/UE performs the channel access procedures described in Clause 4.4.1 on each sensing beam independently.
 When the channel access procedures in Clause 4.4.1 are applied on any sensing beam, the corresponding counter N in step 1 shall be initialized independently and the corresponding sensing on the sensing beam shall be performed after the end of any previous transmission(s) by the gNB/UE occupying any beam.
+The time duration from the end of any previous transmission(s) by the gNB/UE occupying any beam to the same start time is at least the time required for all the corresponding counters to reach zero assuming the channel is sensed idle in all of the sensing slots of the channel access procedures in Clause 4.4.1 applied on the corresponding sensing beam(s).

 *** Unchanged text omitted ***